-Another Three Million Americans File for Unemployment
+Another Three Million Americans File For Unemployment

 Without the seasonal adjustment, first-time claims were slightly lower at 2.6 million.

 Last week’s claims exceeded economists’ consensus expectations by nearly 500,000.
-Even so it was the eighth week in a row that the number of initial claims decreased after peaking at 6.9 million in the final week of March.
+Even so it was the eighth week in a row that the number of initial claims was in the millions.
+But the figure has decreased over the last six weeks, after peaking at 6.9 million in the final week of March.
 Economists say this is relatively good news because it means claims are heading in the right direction.

 Last week’s number might also be revised down further in the next data release.
 The Connecticut Labor Department said Thursday afternoon that its initial claims number was overstated due to a “data entry reporting error”.